shubhi124081/nicheEvol_ms/README.md

 `01-gen_tree.R` is a script for generating a phylogeny for use in simulations. **Note**: If replicating analysis in the manuscript, skip this script.
 The simulated phylogeny is uploaded to the Zenodo repository

 `02-gen_data.R` script for generating simulated data.
-For a brief overview of this script take a look at
+For a brief overview of this script take a look at `Appendix_2.Rmd` which is a vigenette going through the simulation framework

+`03-stan_model.R` script with stan model written down

+`04-run_file.R` reads in data and stan models and runs files.
+Writes out results to `res` directory. **Note**: All models were run on the High Performance Cluster with 8 CPUs.
+These models may be too heavy to run on a personal machine.
+Therefore, all the result files have also been made available in the Zenodo repository.

+`05-analysis.R` empty

+`Appendix_2.Rmd` vigenette going through simulation framework

+`niche_space.R` Figure 4 part 1

+`params_fig.R` Figure 2

+`posterior_analysis.R` Figure 3, Figure 4 part 2

 # Installation